fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 * Top bits of first byte is 110, then  5+16 bit signed integer ( 1,048,576 to 1,048,575 )

-* Top bits of first byte is 1110,0000 then next 4 bytes 32 bit integer

 * Top bits of first byte is 1110,0001 then next 4 bytes 32 bit signed integer

-* Top bits of first byte is 1110,0010 then next 8 bytes 64 bit integer
+* Top bits of first byte is 1110,0010 then next 8 bytes 64 bit signed integer

+VarUInt are encoded as:

+* Top bits of first byte is 0, then  7 bit unsigned  integer

+* Top bits of first byte is 10, then  6+8 bit unsigned integer

+* Top bits of first byte is 110, then  5+16 bit unsigned integer

+* Top bits of first byte is 1110,0001 then next 4 bytes 32 bit unsigned integer

-* Top bits of first byte is 1110,0011 then next 8 bytes 64 bit signed integer
+* Top bits of first byte is 1110,0010 then next 8 bytes 64 bit unsigned integer

+TODO: get clearer on byte order on wire

 ## String

-Strings are encoded as a VarInt length in bytes (not characters) followed by a UTF-8 version of the string.
+Strings are encoded as a VarUInt length in bytes (not characters) followed by a UTF-8 version of the string.

 ## Blob

-Blobs are encoded as a VarInt length in bytes followed by the binary data.
+Blobs are encoded as a VarUInt length in bytes followed by the binary data that goes in the blob.

-## Arrays

-Variable length arrays are encoded with the number of elements in the array encoded as a VarInt followed by the values in the array.
-Fixed length array do not have the number of elements at the start of the encoding.

 # IANA